Travel insurance for Asia

 - Having all the relevant emergency numbers.
 Keep these in case you need to make a claim while overseas.

 - Making sure you get a police report for any crime.
-This report will be required by your insurer if you are victim of crime.
+This report will be required by your insurer if you’re a victim of crime.

 - Checking the latest advisory reports.
-The US Department of State puts out advisories when it is dangerous to travel to a specific region.
+The UK Home Office puts out advisories when it is dangerous to travel to a specific region.
 Ignoring these can void your insurance, so make sure you follow travel advisory reports for the destinations you’re visiting.

 Tips for traveling in Asia

-- If you are hiring a car or motorcycle, make sure you have a license to drive it in the country you are visiting.
+- If you’re hiring a car or motorcycle, make sure you have a licence to drive it in the country you’re visiting.

 - When driving in Asia, do what the locals do, know where you’re going and know what the road rules are.

-- Avoid too much sun as the symptoms are similar to “Bali belly” (fever, nausea and diarrhea).
+- Avoid too much sun as the symptoms are similar to “Bali belly” (fever, nausea and diarrhoea).

-- Drink bottled water and don’t eat local food from market stalls unless you are confident about its origins and the way it has been prepared.
+- Drink bottled water and don’t eat local food from market stalls unless you’re confident about its origins and the way it has been prepared.

-- Carry your money in a money belt and your handbag close to your body to prevent bag snatchers, and don’t make a show of money or valuables.
+- Carry your money in a money belt and your handbag close to your body to prevent bag snatchers.
+Don’t make a show of money or valuables.